koajs/bodyparser/README.md

 * **formLimit**: limit of the `urlencoded` body.
 If the body ends up being larger than this limit, a 413 error code is returned.
 Default is `56kb`.
 * **jsonLimit**: limit of the `json` body.
 Default is `1mb`.
 * **textLimit**: limit of the `text` body.
 Default is `1mb`.
 * **strict**: when set to true, JSON parser will only accept arrays and objects.
 Default is `true`.
 See [strict mode](https://github.com/cojs/co-body#options) in `co-body`.
-In strict mode, `this.request.body` will always be an object(or array), this avoid lots of type judging.
+In strict mode, `ctx.request.body` will always be an object(or array), this avoid lots of type judging.
 But text body will always return string type.
 * **detectJSON**: custom json request detect function.
 Default is `null`.

   ```js